Grow your business and Instagram audience by working with social media influencers.

 Influencers can help tap into new markets in your target audience that you otherwise may have had to spend more money to reach.
 While influencer marketing should not be your entire marketing campaign, it should be an important component in the PESO model of an integrated marketing communications plan.
 However, it is imperative to note that influencer marketing is only one component of your marketing campaign.
 It cannot replace an entire communications plan and should be complemented by other forms of traditional public relations, advertising, social media marketing, and content marketing.

-What You Gain From Working With an Influencer
+What You Gain From Working With a Social Media Influencer

 You may be wondering why you should have to pay a social media influencer to promote your business.
 After all, you are already providing them with complementary services or products to review, so why should you have to pay a fee beyond comped services?
 In addition to reviewing your product or service, social media influencers are providing you with content that you can reuse for other purposes to market your business.
 Additionally, an influencer’s job isn’t as simple as posting something on social media and is often more complex than you may realize.
 Here is a behind-the-scenes look at what social media influencers do to make sure your business gets the most out of a sponsored post or social media endorsement: